 (Recipe from Charles Joly of The Drawing Room in Chicago for DonQ Rum)

-Eggnog has a reputation for creating (sometimes funny) drunks at holiday parties, but it's not the eggnog's fault!
+Eggnog has a reputation for creating a few drunk guests at holiday parties, but it's not the eggnog's fault!
 Most eggnog is relatively light in comparison to drinks like the Classic Martini that can be upwards of 62 proof.